mzenir18/Morse-Translator/README.md

 Morse  Translator is a program coverts English text to Morse code and vice versa.
-The text should be read from a file and output should be written to another
+The text should be read from a file and output should be written to another.

 ## Getting Started